MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

-# Polish Film School Movement
-Looking at how they also took infludence from italian neo realism

-**The Polish Film School was a film movement that emerged in Poland during the 1950s.
-It was characterized by a focus on realism and social commentary in its storytelling, as well as a distinct visual style.
-The movement was influenced by Italian neorealism and the French New Wave, and its leading figures included filmmakers such as Andrzej Wajda and Krzysztof Zanussi.
-The Polish Film School movement was highly regarded and had a significant impact on the development of world cinema.**

-**Some notable cinematographers who worked during the Polish Film School movement include Jerzy Wójcik, Edward Kłosiński, and Witold Sobociński.
-Wójcik is best known for his work on Andrzej Wajda's "Ashes and Diamonds," while Kłosiński is known for his collaborations with Krzysztof Zanussi, including on the film "Illumination."
-Sobociński, meanwhile, is known for his work on Wajda's "The Promised Land" and Zanussi's "The Constant Factor."
-These cinematographers were known for their innovative use of camera techniques and their ability to capture the realism and social commentary that were central to the Polish Film School movement.**

-## Jerzy Wójcik
-### Ashes and Diamonds

-## Edward Kłosiński
-### Illumination

-## Witold Sobociński
-**Witold Sobociński was a Polish cinematographer known for his use of soft light in his work.
-Sobociński often used diffused light sources to create a warm, atmospheric look in his films.
-This approach helped to create a sense of intimacy and emotional depth in his scenes.
-Sobociński's use of soft light was particularly notable in his collaborations with director Krzysztof Zanussi, including in the films "The Constant Factor" and "From a Far Country."**

-### The Promised Land

-### The Constant Factor

 # The British cinema and its New Wave

 **The British kitchen sink drama movement emerged in the 1950s and 1960s, and was characterized by a focus on working-class characters and the harsh realities of life in industrial cities such as London and Manchester.
 Like Italian neorealism, the British kitchen sink drama movement sought to depict the world as it really was, without the glamorization or escapism of traditional British cinema.
 This movement was led by filmmakers such as Tony Richardson and Ken Loach, who were interested in using cinema to tell stories about the lives of ordinary people and to explore social and political issues of the time.
 Overall, while the direct influence of Italian neorealism on the British kitchen sink drama movement is difficult to determine, it is likely that the two movements shared some common influences and aesthetic approaches.**